 Step 5: Finally, sprinkle the wok with Spring onions and fresh coriander just before or after you empty the wok onto your serving dish.

 水煮鱼 －Junying’s Water-Boiled Sea Bass, Sichuan Style

-If you’d like to try one of the most popular Chinese dish, 水饺, dumplings, for festivals or simply a special treat with family and friends, watch the demonstrations in the video
+If you’d like to try one of the most popular Chinese dish, 水饺, dumplings, for festivals or simply a special treat with family and friends, follow instructions below and watch the demonstrations in the video